gerakolix/CV-Manager-Dist/README.md

 1. Double-click **`Start CV Manager.bat`**
    - On first run, it installs dependencies automatically
 2. Your browser opens to `http://localhost:5173`
-3. Start editing your CV!
+3. Start editing your CV

 ### Manual Start